AIguR8/starterpack-ml/README.md

 # [1] Project 1: Using Medical MNIST to classify from six classes of various CT scans, as well as generating synthetic images for each class.

 ## Problem statement:
-The prupose of this project is to explore fundamental ML architecture and training concepts pertaining to CNNs and GANs, such as as image preprocessing and having a model for use of test/validation of other AI models before scaling.
+The purpose of this project is to explore fundamental ML architecture and training concepts pertaining to CNNs and GANs, such as as image preprocessing and having a model for use of test/validation of other AI models before scaling.
 The use of Medical MNIST can also allow for beginners and researchers to understand the nuanaces of medical imaging.

 ## Data: